View Paychecks Online

 - Net Pay: the actual dollar amount the employee receives for the pay period.

 This box displays leave accrued by biweekly staff.
-Monthly, academic, temporary, and contract staff will not see information in this box.
+Monthly, academic, part-time, and contract staff will not see information in this box.
 Monthly staff may review their leave accruals via the ePTO task tile in One.IU.

 - Vacation Available: total vacation hours available for use in current calendar year.